Joshua-Weaver1/Tennis-Stroke-Classifier/README.md

 ## Project Structure
 - **data/**: Contains the CSV files containing inertial sensor data for different tennis shots.
-- **models/**: Includes trained machine learning models and scripts for model evaluation.
+- **models/**: Includes machine learning models and scripts for model evaluation.
 - **main.py**: The entry point for the program responsible for the interface.
 - **README.md**: You are here!
 The main documentation for the project.